MAQUIA-1/routeros-v7-cloudflare-ddns/README.md

-# Cloudflare DDNS for MikroTik RouterOS
+# Cloudflare DDNS for MikroTik RouterOS v7

-Automatically updates Cloudflare DNS A records when your WAN IP address changes.
+Monitors a specific network interface and automatically updates Cloudflare DNS A records when the interface IP address changes.

 ## Requirements